microsoft/FluidFramework/packages/dds/sequence/README.md

 For the remainder of this document, the term _sequence_ will refer to this base class.

-*Item*s are the individual units that are stored within the sequence (e.g. in a SharedString, the items are characters), but regardless of the type of data stored in the sequence, every item in a sequence is at a specific _position_ starting at 0, similar to an array.
+_Items_ are the individual units that are stored within the sequence (e.g. in a SharedString, the items are characters), but regardless of the type of data stored in the sequence, every item in a sequence is at a specific _position_ starting at 0, similar to an array.
 However, sequences differ from arrays in that the positions can move as local and remote editors make modifications to the sequence.